jackc/pgx/README.md

 ERB Templating
 --------------

 Sometimes Go code can be repetitive especially with dealing with functions that only differ in the type (e.g. ReadInt16, ReadInt32, ReadInt64).
 Some of this repetition can be eliminated by using a template preprocessor. pgx uses Ruby erb templates.
 Files that end in .go.erb are used to produce the corresponding .go files.
-These files can be automatically processed with guard -- a Ruby file and directory watcher.
+These files are automatically automatically processed with [rake](https://github.com/jimweirich/rake).

 Prerequisites:

 * Ruby
-* guard
-* guard-tilt
+* Rake

-To automatically process .go.erb files open a shell in the pgx directory and run:
+To automatically process .go.erb files and run the tests:

-    jack@hk-47~/dev/pgx$ guard
+    jack@hk-47~/dev/pgx$ rake test

 Testing
 -------